 Dirk's current research focuses on the perfomance of the mutual fund industry where he uses sophisticated statistical techniques in alalysing the industry.
 Key questions which are addressed here are persistence of fund performance, ability of market timing and whether the fund performance can be explained by luck or skill.

-Mike Newman is an Emeritus Professor at London Metropolitan University (attached to the Faculty Advanced Institute for Research in the Faculty of Humanities and Social Sciences).
-He had previously been the Course Leader for the BA Peace and Conflict Studies and Professor of Politics, while also holding a Jean Monnet Personal Chair in European Studies.
-His most recent work is Humanitarian Intervention: Confronting the Contradictions (Hurst and Columbia University Press, 2009) and he is also the author of Socialism - A Very Short Introduction (Oxford University Press, 2005), Ralph Miliband and the Politics of the New Left (Merlin 2002), Democracy, Sovereignty and the European Union (Hurst, 1996), Harold Laski - A Political Biography (Macmillan, 1993), John Strachey (Manchester University Press, 1989), and Socialism and European Unity (Hurst, 1983).
-He is now writing a book on ‘Writers, justice and Transitions’ and is also an adviser with the peacebuilding NGO, International Alert.
+Mike Newman is an Emeritus Professor at London Metropolitan University, where he was previously the Course Leader for the BA Peace and Conflict Studies and Professor of Politics, and held a Jean Monnet Personal Chair in European Studies.
+His latest book is Six Authors in Search of Justice: Engaging with Political Transitions (Hurst and Oxford University Press [US], forthcoming 2016).
+He is also the author of Humanitarian Intervention: Confronting the Contradictions (Hurst and Columbia University Press, 2009), Socialism - A Very Short Introduction (Oxford University Press, 2005), Ralph Miliband and the Politics of the New Left (Merlin 2002), Democracy, Sovereignty and the European Union (Hurst, 1996), Harold Laski - A Political Biography (Macmillan, 1993), John Strachey (Manchester University Press, 1989), and Socialism and European Unity (Hurst, 1983).
+He is an adviser with the peacebuilding NGO, International Alert.

 Munira E. Olia, MD, is a child and adolescent psychiatrist, whose areas of expertise include mental health in disadvantaged settings and complex emergencies, as well as cross-cultural, community-based care.
 She received her bachelor's degree in Spanish from the University of Virginia and her medical degree from Georgetown University; thereafter completing her adult and child & adolescent psychiatry residency training at Harvard and NYU respectively.
 She has traveled and studied children in diverse settings, both in the states and abroad; and subsequently directed mental health projects for international humanitarian organizations in the Philippines, Honduras, and Gaza, providing clinical care and academic instruction.
 She advocates for human rights and child protection, as well as holistic interventions that reduce trauma and bolster resilience, such as strengthening the family unit and providing early childhood development education.